You’re in a never-ending battle:

 Let’s start by using the free tool Answerthepublic.com.

-If you want to write a blog about divorce, enter the word ‘divorce’ to find associated keywords.
+If you want to write a law firm marketing blog about divorce, enter the word ‘divorce’ to find associated keywords.

 You’ll see this data pop up: